Zeunig/lol-ping-test/README.md

 3. Wait for 25 pings

 ## Accuracy
-On EUNE, the measurements are accurate, tested on practice tool
+On EUNE, the measurements are accurate, tested on practice tool<br>
 ![EUNE server](https://i.imgur.com/0z0ShB2.png)

 ## TODO